Developing an Omni Channel Strategy

 - Meet customers at their convenience

-- You can also read the above article for Omni Channel retailing Harvard business review.
+- You can also read the Omni Channel retailing Harvard business review above.

 Various Steps for Developing An Omnichannel Strategy: